modprods/grapho-user-guide/README.md

 Return to [Table of Contents](#table-of-contents).

-# Grapho Machines
+# Grapho Machine

-Grapho Machines (GMs) are re-distributable online services and how we package, deploy and operate online services in a standard way that recognises there is no one-size fits-all approach that will work for all use cases.
+Grapho Machines (GMs) are re-distributable applications and online services.
+They are how we build, deploy, distribute and operate services in a standard way.
+There is no one-size fits-all approach that will work for all use cases so GMs provide an abstraction layer for delivering services across a variety of platforms as required.

 GMs include

-* functionality - instances of the online services themselves
+* functionality - instances of any bundled applications and services
-* data - preset and instance-only data
+* data - preset data, instance-generated data

 GMs support a variety of container and virtual machine formats for use on your local device, on-premises hosting or on cloud platforms.

-We use packer and terragrunt to maintain [Infrastructure as Code](https://en.wikipedia.org/wiki/Infrastructure_as_code) definitions of all Grapho Machines so that variants of a machine can be generated for multiple platforms as required.
+We use packer and terragrunt to maintain [Infrastructure as Code](https://en.wikipedia.org/wiki/Infrastructure_as_code) definitions of all Grapho components to automated creation of Grapho Machine instances and GM variants for multiple platforms as required.

-e.g.
+e.g. a Grapho Machine might be created as
 * AMI for use on AWS
 * VHD for use on a local Windows machine
 * PVM for use on a local Mac machine